 You can pay for food and drinks with tokens.
 The tokens cost € 3 each and can be paid for by debit, credit or with cash.
 Please note that some registers are ‘Cash Only’ so you can’t pay by debit card at these registers.
 Also, this year it’s possible to withdraw up to an amount of € 100 cash at the token desks.

 During The Sound Of Revolution, we are working with a deposit system for our plastic cups.
-This that the first time you buy a drink, you will pay two tokens.
+How does it work?
+The first time you buy a drink, you will have to pay two tokens.
 One token counts as the deposit for the plastic cup.
-Whenever you get a new drink, you give the people at the bar a new taken and your cup, to get a new drink.
+Whenever you get a new drink, you give the people at the bar a new token and your cup, to get a new drink.
 You can exchange your cup for a token any time of the day and any left-over tokens, you can exchange at one of the registers.
-The other option is to trade in your hard, plastic cup for a soft cup with a new drink at the bar from 23:30 onwards.
+The other option is to trade in your hard, plastic cup for a soft cup with a new drink at the bar from 11.30pm onwards.

 There is a food court preset with vegan food, vegetarian food and food for carnivores.
 You can buy food with festival tokens.

 18+ wrist bands

 Are you 18, but look younger?
 Get your special 18+ wristband at the Information desk!
 If there is any doubt about your age at the bar, all you have to do is show your 18+ wristband to get your beer.
 But if we doubt your age and you don’t have a wristband, you will not be served any alcohol!
-So if you think you have a “baby face,” avoid discussions at the bar and get your 18+ wristband at the Information desk, which you can find at the entrance area of the building.
+So if you or your friends think you have a “baby face”, avoid discussions at the bar and get your 18+ wristband at the Information desk, which you can find at the entrance area of the building.

 The venue is accessible for people with disabilities.
 There will be no additional platform for people in weelchairs, but there are toilets with extra space and more.
 Since there are no lifts, it is not possible for people with disabilities or in weelchairs to access the balcony.